Security and Privacy Issues in Deep Learning

-To overcome the shortcomings of the previous two ideas, various compromises have been made, and iterative FGSM \citep{kurakin2016adversarial} is one of them.
-Iterative FGSM utilizes a specialized iterative optimization.
-It utilizes the FGSM for several steps but with a smaller step size.
-The clip function implements a per-pixel clipping of the image.
-Technically, the result will be in $L_{\infty}$ $\epsilon$-neighborhood of the original image.
-The detailed update rule is described as follows:
+Various compromises have been made to overcome the shortcomings of both the above-mentioned attacks.
+One such compromise is the \textit{iterative FGSM} \citep{kurakin2016adversarial}, which invokes the FGSM multiple times, taking a small step after each update, followed by a per-pixel clipping of the image.
+Further, it can be proved that the result of each step will be in the $L_{\infty}$ $\varepsilon$-neighborhood of the original image.
+The update rule can be expressed as follows:

-where $\tilde{x}$ is the adversarial example iteratively optimized, and $\tilde{x}_{N}$ is the intermediate result in the N-th iteration.
-As a result, it showed improved performance in terms of the generation throughput and the success rate.

-Using the iterative method proposed above, \citet{dong2017boosting} added a momentum term to improve the transferability of the generated adversarial examples.
-It was presented in the Adversarial Attacks and Defences Competition~\citep{dong2017boosting} at NIPS 2017, and it won the first place in both the non-targeted attack and targeted attack tracks.
-The main idea of the paper is as follows: